What's data integration and how is it leveraged?

 How competition is creating new business tactics

 The restaurant industry is one of the most competitive.
 In order to stand out, executives need to make smart choices.
-Used to be, restaurants depended on instincts and best practices to make strategic decisions for their business.
+It used to be that restaurants depended on instincts and best practices to make strategic decisions for their business.
 Nowadays, they can have the slicing and dicing tools to make smart, tactical choices to maximize efficiency.
 This is called predictive analytics.
 Predictive analytics allows forecasting of future possibilities and inclinations based on raw, unbiased data.
 But the data has to come from all possible sources in order to paint the most accurate picture.

 Restaurant executives examine sales and look for patterns.
 Which items were sold and why are they more popular on certain days or hours?
 By determining the root causes and explanations that drive revenue and, by using predictive analytics, they can predict next month’s or next quarter’s revenue based on these causal elements.